MedReSyst/speech2text/README.md

 # speech2text

-A repository with functions to facilate the transcription of dialogs
+A collection of functions designed to simplify the transcription process of conversations.